Microbunodon

-Microbunodon was a genus of extinct artiodactyl mammals in the family Anthracotheriidae.
-It lived between the upper Eocene and the lower Pliocene (about 35–5 million years ago).
+Microbunodon is a genus of artiodactyl mammals in the family Anthracotheriidae.
+It lived from the late Eocene to the early Pliocene (about 35–5 million years ago).
 Its fossil remains have been found in Europe and Asia.

 Description

 Microbunodon, unlike most of its close relatives, was small in size and with a slight build.
 Its weight did not exceed 20–25 kilograms and the skull was about 20–30 centimeters long.
 Microbunodon was slim with long legs and a short snout with long prominent canine teeth in males, similar to a saber-toothed cat.
 It was characterized by a fused mandibular symphysis, with a ventral ridge-like prominence.

 Classification

 The genus Microbunodon was established by Deperet in 1908 to accommodate a species previously described by Georges Cuvier in 1822 and attributed to the genus Anthracotherium, as A. minimum, from the Oligocene superior of France.
 The type species, Microbunodon minimum, lived in the Oligocene in Europe and is known in France, Germany, Switzerland, Austria and Turkey.
 Other species attributed to this genus are M. silistrensis (early and middle Miocene, Indian subcontinent and Indochina) and M. milaensis (late Miocene and early Pliocene, Indian subcontinent and Indochina).
-Other fossils attributed to this genus come from the upper Eocene of China and testify to an exceptional longevity of this evolutionary line (Tsubamoto, 2010).
+Other fossils attributed to this genus come from the upper Eocene of China and testify to an exceptional longevity of this evolutionary line.

 Microbunodon is an anthracothere, a group of artiodactyls usually considered similar to hippopotami.
 Microbunodon represents an aberrant morphology for this family, whose members usually have large, heavy shapes.
 Microbunodon and Anthracokeryx have been placed in a separate subfamily, Microbunodontinae.